vjcozzo/Mafia-Analyzer/README.md

 $ ./init.rb

 ## Influences
-At a very basic level, the design of this project (having an interpreter written in ruby) was inspired in part by a school project adapted from [Mr. Conrad's FTPD server](https://www.github.com/wconrad/ftpd).
-(The objectives and content of the Mafia Analysis project is clearly very different, but I cite this project as an albeit weak design inspiration.)
+At an extremely basic level, the design of this project (having an interpreter written in ruby) was inspired in part by a school project adapted from [Mr. Conrad's FTPD server](https://www.github.com/wconrad/ftpd).
+(The objectives and content of the Mafia Analysis project are clearly very different, but I cite this project as an albeit weak design inspiration.)

 ## Future additions
 *   Allowing the user to enter common abbreviations in setting the role claim (doc = Doctor) or save tempate (town prot = TownProtective).